It takes a genius to be a first-rate housekeeper. -1884

 Happily for me, I’m able to take advantage of weekday garage sales that I might otherwise miss if I had to work during the day for someone else.
 In my area, most garage sales begin on Thursday or Friday mornings, so by Saturday, things are generally picked over.

 My flexible schedule means that when my husband takes a random day off or plans a last minute camping trip, I can drop everything and roll with the changes.
-On those days he forgets to take his coffee with him to work, he knows that I can run it into him.
+When he forgets to take his coffee with him to work, he knows that I can run it into him.
 And there’s nothing better than being the person that friends know they can call when they get into a jam.

 This is one of my favorite reasons because for me, variety truly brings the spice to my life.
 The number of different tasks a housewife does is nearly limitless, everything from childcare to budgeting to landscaping to canning.
 That’s only a sample of what a housewife can do in a single day.
 I have both physical and mental tasks, so I can change direction whenever I feel the need.
 I love that every day is different and there is always a new skill or challenge.
 There’s no such thing as a bored housewife.
 I may become restless and discontent, but there’s no end of things to be done.